-9 P.D.
+P.D.
 Carey (1999).
 Changes in the distribution and abundance of Himantoglossum hircinum (L.) Sprengel (Orchidaceae) over the last 100 years.
 Watsonia 22: 353-364.

-10 P.D.
+P.D.
 Carey & L. Farrell (2002).
 Himantoglossum hircinum (L.) Sprengel (Biological Flora of the British Isles).
 Journal of Ecology 90: 206-218.

 Five current populations warrant further remark: those at Lullingstone, Boxley, Faversham Golf Course, North Foreland and Sandwich Bay.
-The Lullingstone Park colony is at present the only West Kent population, and has shown persistence, having first been discovered in 1993, when there were three flowering spikes11.
+The Lullingstone Park colony is at present the only West Kent population, and has shown persistence, having first been discovered in 1993, when there were three flowering spikes.
 The site, within a golf course, is known as the orchid bank, several other species being present, most notably Anacamptis pyramidalis (Pyramidal Orchid) in thousands and Orchis anthropophora (Man Orchid).
 It is a south-facing grassy chalk bank in a dry valley leading off the Darent Valley and it escaped ploughing and agricultural 'improvement' in the 1950s, and scrubbing over plus tree planting (since removed) in the 1970s.
 The bank has generally been cut and cleared with conservation in mind since then, and Himantoglossum hircinum has been a regular feature, albeit always with more rosettes in March than flowering spikes in summer.
-There have been occasional years without flowering, including 1996 and 1997 which correspond to the crash in Sandwich Bay numbers (see below).
-Individual plants may in any event be erratic in flowering: David Johnson noted a Lullingstone Park plant flowering in 2007 which appeared to be the same as one which had flowered in 2000, but not since12.
+There have been occasional years without flowering, including 1996 and 1997 which correspond to the crash in Sandwich Bay numbers (see below); and 2017 was a year in which no rosettes were seen, let alone flowering plants (David Johnson, pers. comm.).
+Individual plants may in any event be erratic in flowering: David Johnson noted a Lullingstone Park plant flowering in 2007 which appeared to be the same as one which had flowered in 2000, but not since.